jamesdesigns/james-graphql-server/README.md

 Enter localhost:4000 in the browser to test mutations

 ## Seed
-This runs the script that loads the data
+This runs the script that loads all the data
 ```bash
 npm run load
 ```